prp-e/serverless-agents/README.md

 This tool is useful for creating personalized greetings, which can be used in various applications such as customer service, social media interactions, or any scenario where a friendly and personal touch is desired.
 ```

+This way, you can make different stuff with _agentic_ behavior.

+## Contribution

+The contribution guide will be availabl as soon as possible.